abuicke/tarot/minor arcana/cups/6 of Cups.md

 1) Harmonious, positive emotion.
 Fullness of feeling, dynamic and well balanced.
 2) Joyous, emotionally enriching experiences.
 3) Ease of connection with others.
-4) Joyous ease; feelings of openess and connectedness with other people.
+4) Joyous ease; feelings of openness and connectedness with other people.